JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-connect-to-db.md

 }
 ```

-For more information on connecting to SQL databases, see [Read from SQL databases in the DataFrame documentation](https://kotlin.github.io/dataframe/readsqldatabases.html).
+> For more information on connecting to SQL databases, see [Read from SQL databases in the DataFrame documentation](https://kotlin.github.io/dataframe/readsqldatabases.html).
+>
+{type="tip"}

 ## Retrieve and manipulate data

 After [establishing a connection to an SQL database](#connect-to-database), you can retrieve and manipulate data in Kotlin Notebook, utilizing the DataFrame library.
-You can use `readSqlTable` to retrieve data.
+You can use `readSqlTable()` to retrieve data.
 To manipulate data, you can use methods, such as [`.filter`](https://kotlin.github.io/dataframe/filter.html), [`.groupBy`](https://kotlin.github.io/dataframe/groupby.html),
 and [`.convert`](https://kotlin.github.io/dataframe/convert.html).

 Let's look at an example of connecting to an IMDB database and retrieving data about movies directed by Quentin Tarantino:

-1. **Fetch data from a table:** Use the `readSqlTable` function to retrieve data from the "movies" table, setting `limit`
+1. Use the `readSqlTable()` function to retrieve data from the "movies" table, setting `limit`
 to restrict the query to the first 100 records for efficiency:

 ```kotlin
 val dfs = DataFrame.readSqlTable(dbConfig, tableName = "movies", limit = 100)
 ```

-2. **Execute SQL query:**
-Use an SQL query to retrieve a specific dataset related to movies directed by Quentin Tarantino.
+2. Use an SQL query to retrieve a specific dataset related to movies directed by Quentin Tarantino.
 This query selects movie details and combines genres for each movie:

 ```kotlin